Workers’ Compensation Related Statutes

 - Sec.
 20-7a.
 Billing for clinical laboratory services.
 Cost of diagnostic tests.
 Financial disclosures to patients.
 Billing practices re anatomic pathology services.

 - Sec.
 20-7h.
-Disclosure by physician and physical therapist re services provided based on letter of protection and cost of providing opinion letter.
+Disclosure re services provided based on letter of protection and cost of providing opinion letter.

 - Sec.
 20-87a.
 Definitions.
 Scope of practice.